The best way to describe ceilings is to say that they are the finished surface on the underside of a roof or floor.

 Shadow Line Ceiling

-Shadow Lines are achieved by adding a recess in either the ceiling or the wall using a specific metal stopping angle which is lodged and nailed into place.
+Shadow Lines are achieved by adding a recess in either the ceiling or the wall.
+A specific metal stopping angle is lodged and nailed into place.

-It is a more expensive finish, both the wall and ceiling sheets need to be cut neatly and correctly as there will be no material to cover rough edges.
-This creates nice clean lines which will suit a very modern home that requires a non-fussy and minimalist finish.
+It is a more expensive finish.
+Both the wall and ceiling sheets need to be cut neatly and correctly as there will be no material to cover rough edges.
+This creates nice clean lines which suits a very modern home that requires a non-fussy and minimalist finish.